-Does this financial product ha ave a s sustainable investment objective? •• Yes •• ≭ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% X It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? × Yes No The EU Taxonomy is It will make a minimum of It promotes Environmental/Social (E/S) a classification sustainable investments with an characteristics and while it does not have as system laid down in Regulation (EU) its objective a sustainable investment, it will environmental objective: % 2020/852, have a minimum proportion of % of establishing a list of in economic activities that sustainable investments environmentally sustainable qualify as environmentally with an environmental objective in economic activities. sustainable under the EU That Regulation does economic activities that qualify as Taxonomy not lay down a list of environmentally sustainable under socially sustainable economic activities. in economic activities that the EU Taxonomy Sustainable do not qualify as investments with an with an environmental objective in environmentally environmental economic activities that do not objective might be sustainable under the EU aligned with the qualify as environmentally Taxonomy Taxonomy or not. sustainable under the EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not Х make any sustainable investments sustainable investments with a social objective: \\\% Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-• What environmental and/or social characteristics are promoted by this financial product?
+What environmental and/or social characteristics are promoted by this financial product?